FardadDadboud/FardadDadboud.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in the <a href="https://engineering.uottawa.ca/school-EECS" target="_blank">School of Electrical Engineering and Computer Science (SEECS)</a> at the University of Ottawa (UOttawa).
-I am also a Volunteer Visitor at the <a href="https://nrc.canada.ca/en" target="_blank">National Research Council Canada (NRC)</a>.
-I am working under the supervision of <a href="https://engineering.uottawa.ca/people/bolic-miodrag" target="_blank">Professor Miodrag Bolic</a> from UOttawa and <a href="http://www.linkedin.com/in/iraj-mantegh" target="_blank">Dr. Iraj Mantegh</a> from NRC.
+Right now, I am a Ph.D. candidate in the University of Ottawa's <a href="https://engineering.uottawa.ca/school-EECS" target="_blank">School of Electrical Engineering and Computer Science (SEECS)</a>.
+In addition to my academic work, I spend time each week as a Volunteer Visitor at Canada's <a href="https://nrc.canada.ca/en" target="_blank">National Research Council (NRC)</a>. <a href="https://engineering.uottawa.ca/people/bolic-miodrag" target="_blank">Professor Miodrag Bolic</a> at the University of Ottawa and <a href="http://www.linkedin.com/in/iraj-mantegh" target="_blank">Dr. Iraj Mantegh</a> at the National Research Council of Canada are supervising my research.

-I am interested in Computer Vision, Deep Learning, and Machine Learning fields and their applications in Autonomous Vehicles.
-Now, I am dealing with moving objects detection and tracking in videos.
-I am also curious about Self-Supervised Learning and Explainable Artificial Intelligence (XAI).
+My research interests lie in the intersection of computer vision, deep learning, and machine learning as they pertain to autonomous vehicles.
+Right now I'm focusing on video object detection and tracking.
+The concept of Meta-Learning fascinates me as well.

-Previously, I obtained a M.Sc of Biomedical Engineering in the Electrical Engineering department at the Sharif University of Technology (SUT).
-I have also a B.Sc. of Electical Engineering at the Babol Noshirvani University of Technology.
+Previously, I attended Sharif University of Technology's Electrical Engineering department to earn a Master of Science in Biomedical Engineering.
+Additionally, I earned a Bachelor of Science in Electrical Engineering from Babol Noshirvani University of Technology.

 <a href="assets/Fardad_Dadboud_Resume_20-11-2022-18-18-06.pdf" target="_blank">\[Curriculum vitae\]</a>